acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Septuagesima
 Mon, 13 Feb 2017 03:19:08

-&ldquo;It will be one of the confusions of the damned to see that they are condemned by their own reason, by which they claimed to condemn the Christian religion.&rdquo; &rdquo;” Pascal, PensÃ©e ## 562.
+&ldquo;It will be one of the confusions of the damned to see that they are condemned by their own reason, by which they claimed to condemn the Christian religion.&rdquo;&mdash;Pascal, PensÃ©e ## 562.
 &ldquo;A new species of philosopher is appearing; I venture to baptize these philosophers with a name not without danger in it.
-As I divine them, as they let themselves be divined&rdquo;”for it pertains to their nature to want to remain a riddle in some respects&rdquo;”these philosophers of the future, in many respects, might rightly, but perhaps also wrongly, be described as attempters.
-This name itself is in the end only an attempt, and, if you will, a temptation.&rdquo; &rdquo;” Nietzsche, Beyond Good and Evil, ## 42.
+As I divine them, as they let themselves be divined&mdash;for it pertains to their nature to want to remain a riddle in some respects&mdash;these philosophers of the future, in many respects, might rightly, but perhaps also wrongly, be described as attempters.
+This name itself is in the end only an attempt, and, if you will, a temptation.&rdquo;&mdash;Nietzsche, Beyond Good and Evil, ## 42.
 Seen at <a href="http://www.catholicworldreport.com/Item/5415/divine_revelation_and_the_standards_of_the_future.aspx" target="_blank">The Catholic World Report</a> linked from David Warren's <a href="http://www.davidwarrenonline.com/2017/02/12/septuagesima/?owa_medium=feed&amp;owa_sid=" target="_blank">Essays in Idleness</a>.
 2017-02-12 22:19:08
 2017-02-13 03:19:08